 Plant biosecurity legislation

-The Department of Economic Development, Jobs, Transport and Resources (DEDJTR) manages Victorian plant biosecurity issues in partnership with industry, with the objectives of:
+The department manages Victorian plant biosecurity issues in partnership with industry, with the objectives of:

 - minimising disruptions to plant production and market access from biosecurity incidents